 This is his advice for other young dreamers:

-Dinosaur poop collector George Frandsen (USA) is featured in the book, being the proud owner of the Largest collection of coprolite (otherwise known as fossilised faeces).
+Dinosaur poop collector George Frandsen (USA) is the proud owner of the Largest collection of coprolite (otherwise known as fossilised faeces).

 As counted at the South Florida Museum in Bradenton, Florida, USA, George has amassed an amazing 1,277 pieces of prehistoric poo since he began his collection as a palaeontology student at college.